jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 Since the aliases are set on the index itself we need to update the alias every day (when a new index is created).
-Using [index templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html) we can accomplish this.
+Using [index templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html) we can do this.
 The funny thing is that although we think as an alias that points to specific indices, internally is the index the one that knows to which alias (or aliases) it responds to 😀.